 While the Robinson Creek and Tooley Creek Subwatershed Study has provided significant information on the proposed development lands, additional studies will be required.
 CLOCA outlines all study requirements as part of the Technical Guidelines for Stormwater Management Submissions (2020) in Table 6-1.
-Some of these requirements have been met through the completion of the Robinson Creek and Tooley Creek Subwatershed Study, but the following study contents must still be completed:
+Some of these requirements have been met through the completion of the Robinson Creek and Tooley Creek Subwatershed Study, but the list below outlines the study contents which must still be completed.